 Cyclical stocks cover every sector other than the two touched on above, and they tend to react to a wide range of market conditions that can send them up or down.
 These sectors respond to certain trends or triggers and can move independently from each other; when one sector goes up, another may be going down.
 What they have in common is the way their stock may rise or fall with market patterns.
 That goes for each of the nine sectors and their subsectors as well.

 When you drill down into the details of how the businesses actually operate, it makes sense that stocks in the cyclical sectors tend to move up and down in relation to business cycles and other influences.
 For example, the basic materials sector includes those items used in making other goods, such as lumber.
 When the housing market is active, the stock of lumber companies tends to rise.
 In a market dealing with high interest rates, home sales might be down.
 It follows that this situation would put a damper on home building as well, which in turn would reduce the demand for lumber.
 Soon, the industry's stocks' prices would fall.

 Though it may vary from year to year, the energy sector is often among the most volatile, because it is based in oil, coal, gas, and renewable energies, which are in constant flux.
 Prices can be subject to change due to such things as oil spills, international conflict, politics, natural disasters, and other such forces beyond control.

 How to Use This Knowledge

+Sector analysis can highlight the fact that, for example, all of the other stocks are up by 9 percent, and yours is down by 5 percent, and you would want to find out what's driving the difference.
 Likewise, if the numbers are reversed, you would want to know why your stock is doing so much better than others in the same sector.
-Perhaps it has changed its business model, or some other change has rendered it a poor fit for that sector.
+Perhaps it has changed its business model, hired a new CEO, gained a major client, or made some other change that has caused its success.
+You'll want to determine whether the rise is short-term or whether it might be the new normal.